mgjohnston/RScripts/HowLongCanYouRoll/MagicDice.md

 ![](MagicDice_files/figure-markdown_github/pressure4-1.png)

-Number of rolls
+Number of digits
 ---------------

-Each game consists of a number of rolls, whats the average game length?
+Each game consists of a number of rolls, whats the average number of digits?

 ``` r
 sigFig<-function(x) length(gregexpr("[[:digit:]]", as.character(x))[[1]])  #https://r.789695.n4.nabble.com/How-to-find-the-significant-digits-of-a-number-td964918.html